MisaGu/mojito-hooks/README.md

 Sergey is gonna work in the normalizer.

+DONE: Review my last PR: Did I delete variables that were used in the key but not in the query?

+DOING: Add refetch button + progress bar auto refresh.

+DOING: Finish useCollection with serielizer

 TODO: New hook which uses this hook/query and return only slug and itemSlug.

 TODO: Use react-query to store auth data and get rid of AuthProvider, etc.